Strandberg Boden Fusion NX 6 Amber Yellow vs Music Man Stephen Egerton Stingray

 Build Quality Comparison

-When it comes to build quality, we like to take into account everything used to build the guitar.
+When it comes to build quality, we like to take into account everything used to build the instrument.
 This includes materials, hardware and the quality control expected depending on the country where it was built.
 Let's see how the Strandberg Boden Fusion NX 6 Amber Yellow compares to the Music Man Stephen Egerton Stingray.

-Country of Origin Comparison
+Country of Origin

 The manufacturing country can tell a lot about the build quality of an instrument.
 The Strandberg Boden Fusion NX 6 Amber Yellow is built in Indonesia while the Music Man Stephen Egerton Stingray is made in United States.